mertsvkr/videkol/README.md

 2. Install dependancies by ```yarn``` or ```npm install```
 3. To run the project in your local system or in Heroku, you should modify the MongoDB connection URL from ".env" file.
 4. Run the application by ```yarn start```

-# How to use?
-You can find the latest working version of the application here: https://videokol.herokuapp.com